 One of the more unique challenges was preparing to handle the various protesters who would likely be setting up shop in Charlotte.
 Denver EMS had to deal with large numbers of protesters during the 2008 DNC, and the Occupy Wall Street movement was still active across the country.
 Both federal and local officials widely anticipated a large presence by protesters during the DNC and it was imperative that agency personnel were well trained on how to safely navigate any medical emergencies where protesters were involved.

-Last and most important was the need to anticipate how call volume would be impacted by the event.
+Lastly, and most importantly, was the need to anticipate how call volume would be impacted by the event.
 Everyone at Medic was clear that maintaining response standards to the 950,000 residents of Mecklenburg County was still the agency’s core function.
 Doing so while providing dedicated resources to support the needs of the DNC and creating surge capacity in case the unthinkable occurred posed some significant challenges.

-Medic is built to handle more than 110,000 calls annually, in addition to having resources aimed at handling large-scale events and providing disaster relief support to the surrounding region.
-Agency resources include 74 ambulances, four utility transport vehicles (UTVs) equipped for patient transport, two mass casualty buses capable of transporting up to 20 patients each, a mass casualty response vehicle that carries enough supplemental equipment to support a large-scale event and 12 EMS-equipped bikes for rapid response in difficult-to-access areas.
+Medic is built to handle more than 110,000 calls annually, in addition to having resources aimed at handling large scale events and providing disaster relief support to the surrounding region.
+Agency resources include 74 ambulances, four utility transport vehicles (UTVs) equipped for patient transport, two mass casualty busses capable of transporting up to 20 patients each, a mass casualty response vehicle that carries enough supplemental equipment to support a large scale event and 12 EMS equipped bikes for rapid response in difficult to access areas.

-Once staffing, scheduling and resource allocation were planned out, attention moved to other critical functions that would impact the agency’s success.
+Once staffing, scheduling and resource allocation was planned out, attention moved to other critical functions that would impact the agency’s success.
 One such area was logistics.
-Despite Medic’s large fleet, operating a 12-on, 12-off schedule while simultaneously deploying so many resources was going to make handling the logistics functions a challenge.
+Despite Medic’s large fleet, operating a 12 on, 12 off schedule while simultaneously deploying so many resources was going to make handling the logistics functions a challenge.
 There would not be a ready line of trucks for crews to utilize; the logistics team needed to design a different process for handling this transition so crews were not waiting on them.
-The solution was a face-to-face vehicle turnover process that enabled a vehicle to be cleaned, restocked and checked off within 10 minutes.
+The solution was a face to face vehicle turnover process that enabled a vehicle to be cleaned, restocked and checked off within 10 minutes.